SouthernMethodistUniversity/project-lab/sections/4Resources.md

 ### Institution
 * What resources are available to you through your institution?
 * What services or support might be available through the your institution?
-Does your insitution have a digital research support network?
+Does your institution have a digital research support network?
 * Have you applied for internal funding?
 Where would you look?
 * Are there resources at your institution for hosting, data sharing, and/or preservation?